Dynamic DNS keeps DNS records automatically up to date when an IP address changes.

 However small companies, and home networks don’t normally have their own DNS server so why would they need Dynamic DNS ?

-Why Use Dynamic DNS Services?
+Why Use Dynamic DNS and How It Works?

 Dynamic DNS Services are used by small companies and individuals when they want to publish a service on the Internet, and it is hosted within an internal network that uses a NAT router to connect to the internet.

 In the following discussion we are going to assume that we want to make a web server located on an internal server available on the internet.

 The Internal IP address is assigned to the internal server by the NAT router, but usually in these circumstances we will give it a static internal IP address.

 Now our web server appears to our external client to be located at IPex and on port Portex.